2023-environmental-bioinformatics/EnvBio2023-Unix/Unix_Lab.md

 grep -E "nose|ring" lear.txt
 ```

+> **Exercises**
+> Inside your `unix-folders-master/measurements/` folder:
+> Write a command that uses regex to list all files that contain a 5 or a 6 somewhere within their name.
+>
+> Write a command that lists all files that end in 3, 7 or 8.
+>
->Write a command to find all occurrences of two capital letters followed by a space.
+> Write a command that returns all files that contain a 2 followed by a 1 or an 8.

 #### Find and replace?
 Often times you will have a file that you want to fix so that it doesn't contain certain character or the like.
 One option for finding and replacing things within a text file is the command `sed`.